 A student is allowed to drop a course, with advisor authorization, during the first 20 days of classes (two weeks for Adult Studies short-term classes; five days for summer session classes) with no grade entry on the transcript.
 All courses on the student's schedule after the 20th day of class are considered courses attempted and will appear on the student's transcript.
-After the 20th day of class and before the stated deadline in the academic calendar (typically the day following fall or spring break), a student is allowed to withdraw from a class with a grade of "W" as long as the student maintains full-time status (12 semester hours) after the withdrawal.
-After this stated deadline, a student may not withdraw from class/classes, but must withdraw from the university (see section below).
+After the 20th day of class and before the stated deadline in the academic calendar (typically the day following fall or spring break), a student is allowed to withdraw from a class with a grade of "W" as long as the student maintains full-time status (12 semester hours) after the university (see section below).
 Courses for which a grade of "W" is posted will remain on the transcript, but the grade will not be calculated in the grade point average.